-Rabat - According to the latest figures, the boycott has negatively impacted the earnings of the companies it targeted.
+Rabat - According to the latest figures, the boycott of Sidi Ali, Afriquia Gaz and Danone has negatively impacted the earnings of these companies.

-Rabat – According to the latest figures, the boycott has negatively impacted the earnings of the companies it targeted.
+Rabat – According to the latest figures, the boycott of Sidi Ali, Afriquia Gaz and Danone has negatively impacted the earnings of these companies.

 The boycott, launched on April 20, targeted three companies with large market shares for high prices in the Moroccan market: Sidi Ali, Centrale Danone, and Afriquia Gaz.